Scientists baffled by radio waves coming from center of Milky Way Galaxy

 At this time, only three GCRTs have been confirmed, and all of them appear and disappear much more quickly than this new ASKAP object does.
 But the few known GCRTs do shine with a similar brightness as the mysterious signal, and their radio flare-ups are never accompanied by X-rays.

-In any case, some scientists hope that the construction of other telescopes will shed more light on the strange phenomenon.
+In any case, some scientists hope that the much-anticipated construction of powerful telescopes will shed new light on the phenomenon.

 One such telescope is the Square Kilometre Array, which is described as an international effort to build the world's largest radio telescope.
-It's expected to be completed within the next decade.

 In the meantime, scientists are doing what they can to understand more about the mysterious object, which has been named after its coordinates: ASKAP J173608.2-321635.